 Head on over to Lehmans.com to get more delicious tangy recipes for basic pickles including Sweet Gherkin Pickles, Dill Pickles, and Southern Pickled Peaches!
 You’ll also find a video tutorial for simple water bath canning instructions.
 Homesteader home canning couldn’t get any easier!

 Preserving the Harvest

+If you grow a homestead garden you’ll eventually need to preserve the produce haul you bring in.
 Find more recipes and tutorials for preserving your garden bounty!